saaspegasus/pegasus-docs/upgrading.md

 1. Always commit your migration files to source control.
    This makes it easier to have a consistent state across environments and builds.
-2. Before doing an upgrade, make sure your project migrations are up-to-date (`manage.py makemigrations` should do nothing).
+2. Before doing an upgrade, make sure your project migrations are up to date (`manage.py makemigrations` should do nothing).
 3. After doing an upgrade, if Pegasus adds or changes any migration files, *discard those changes*.
 4. After merging the code and discarding any changes to migrations introduced by Pegasus, re-run `manage.py makemigrations` on the upgraded code, and commit the result to source control.